j-c-cook/AcousticAlgorithm/README.md

 # AcousticAlgorithm
--- This repository has an MIT Copyright License and must be cited if used --
+-- The softare in this repository has an MIT Copyright License and must be cited if used --

 A repository for locating tornados during development